cherrywoods/swift-meta-serialization/README.md

 ## Testing
 This project is tested against the tests of JSONEncoder from Foundation.

-Those tests aren't contained on the master branch.
-Testing is done on the testing branch.
-This branch contains code licensed under the Apache License from [the swift standard library](https://github.com/apple/swift).

 ## Spelling and grammar errors
 The project documentation and source code will contain spelling and grammar mistakes.
 If they obscure the meaning, please open an issue.